 Moving to the Cloud

-- Select the storage device that holds the saved game you want to move
+In the storage device that currently holds your save, click on “games” and then find the game you want to move over.

 Loading on a Different Console